microsoft/covid19-BackToWork/WebchatChannel/3-DataConnection-AzureFunction.md

 	- Value: Connection String of Azure SQL database created in [Step 2](https://github.com/microsoft/covid19-BackToWork/blob/master/WebchatChannel/2-Createbackend-AzureSQLDatabase.md) in form similar to "Server=tcp:your-db-server-name;Initial Catalog=your-database-name;Persist Security Info=False;User ID=your-userID;Password=your-password;MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;"
 	- **NOTE: Please make sure the UserID & Password in this Connection String has a user with least privileges required to execute the stored procedures **
 7. Enable App Insights from Settings -> App Insights.
 Click on "Turn on Application Insights" and create a new resource or choose an existing App Insights resource
-8. Enforce HTTPS requests only by navigating to Settings -> TLS?SSL settings.
+8. Enforce HTTPS requests only by navigating to Settings -> TLS/SSL settings.
 Set:
 	- HTTPS Only: On
 	- Minimum TLS Version: 1.2
 9. Restrict CORS access: Don't use wildcards in your allowed origins list.
 Instead, list the specific domains from which you expect to get requests.
 For more information, see [CORS](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#cors)